definitelynotirina/to-ai-or-not-to-ai/README.md

 Example: if a client consistently requests out-of-scope features, the agent proactively recommends Azure AI Foundry over Copilot Studio to leave room for inevitable customization.

-> **Screenshot placeholder:** `client_memory.json` showing a populated Contoso profile with observed patterns and past projects.

 **Chat Interface (`app.py`)**
 A lightweight FastAPI + HTML web interface built for demo purposes, providing a clean visual alternative to the Foundry playground.

-> **Screenshot placeholder:** Web UI showing the Scope interface with a conversation in progress.

 ---